StevenBlack/vocab/million-dollar-words.md

 ### colloquy
 Conversation, more like a formal dialogue than a casual chat.
 The kind of thing that goes on between a talk show host and his guest, or between two speakers at a symposium; hence the academic word colloquium.
-One doesn't usually have a colloquy with a friend on the telephone.

 ### colophon
-Not a brand of cookware.
 The page at the end of a book that describes the typeface used.
-In this age of desktop publishing, they're coming back in style.
 Also a publishers' emblem or trademark.

 ### columbarium